-The library is located on Hallway 200 and is staffed by a Library Associate who is available to assist in the use of online resources and inter-library loans of books and journals from other libraries.
+The library is located in Hallway 200; one of the staff members that works in the Student Services office is available to assist in the use of online resources and inter-library loans of books and journals from other libraries.
 The library is designated as the quiet study area on campus.